-Accounts receivable are recorded at the time revenue is recognized and are presented on the balance sheet net of an allowance for doubtful accounts.
-It is possible that our estimates of the allowance for doubtful accounts could change, which could have a material impact on our operations and cash flows.
+Accounts receivable are recorded at the time revenue is recognized and are presented on the balance sheet net of an allowance for uncollectible accounts.
+It is possible that our estimates of the allowance for uncollectible accounts could change, which could have a material impact on our operations and cash flows.

-The Company will write-off receivables when the likelihood for collection is remote, the receivables have been fully reserved, and when the Company believes collection efforts have been fully exhausted and it does not intend to devote additional resources in attempting to collect.
+The Company will write-off receivables when the likelihood for collection is remote or and when the Company believes collection efforts have been fully exhausted and it does not intend to devote additional resources in attempting to collect.